s3rvac/weechat-notify-send/README.md

 * `notify_when_away`: Send also notifications when away.
 Default: `on`.
 * `notify_for_current_buffer`: Send also notifications for the currently active buffer.
 Default: `on`.
+* `ignore_nicks`: A comma-separated list of nicks from which no notifications should be shown.
+Default: `''`.
 * `nick_separator`: Separator to be put between a nick and a message.
 Default:
   `: `.
 * `escape_html`: Escapes the `<`, `>`, and `&` HTML